raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

     """Use `camera` to capture an `image` file with lat/long EXIF data.""" iss.compute() # Get the lat/long values from ephem

-    # convert the latitude and longitute to EXIF-appropriate representations
+    # convert the latitude and longitude to EXIF-appropriate representations
     south, exif_latitude = convert(iss.sublat)
     west, exif_longitude = convert(iss.sublong)